JhordanFigueroa/Jhordan-Figueroa-github-page/index.md

-# Welcome to my blog
+# Aloha!
+Welcome to my personal website!

-I'm glad you are here.
-I plan to talk about ...
+The goal of this site is to showcase my brand and abilities.